nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 The given details are of an invalid format

     * 2a1.
-AddressBook shows an error message
+InsurancePal shows an error message

       Use case ends.